modelscope/3D-Speaker/README.md

 </div>

 <strong>3D-Speaker</strong> is an open-source toolkit for single- and multi-modal speaker verification, speaker recognition, and speaker diarization.
 All pretrained models are accessible on [ModelScope](https://www.modelscope.cn/models?page=1&tasks=speaker-verification&type=audio).
-Furthermore, we present a large-scale speech corpus also called [3D-Speaker](https://3dspeaker.github.io/) to facilitate the research of speech representation disentanglement
+Furthermore, we present a large-scale speech corpus also called [3D-Speaker](https://3dspeaker.github.io/) to facilitate the research of speech representation disentanglement.

 ## Quickstart
 ### Install 3D-Speaker